bobbycomet/xanmod-autotuner/README.md

 > # Note: #
 > Not an official tool, community-made
-A hardened, XanMod-aware auto-tuner for Linux kernels, designed to optimize system performance for desktop responsiveness and gaming.
+A hardened, XanMod-aware auto-tuner for Linux kernels, designed to optimize system performance, overriding the zram.service (it will shut off zram.service as this will handle it in its stead), enables earlyoom, handles BRR, fq, and preload's service for desktop responsiveness and gaming.
 This script is fully compatible with XanMod kernels but will apply a balanced, performance-oriented profile to any Linux kernel.
 This tool is a component of the upcoming Griffin OS but is available here as an MIT-licensed open-source project.

-https://github.com/bobbycomet/xanmod-kernel-update-tool These tools complement each other.
+https://github.com/bobbycomet/xanmod-kernel-update-tool.
+These tools complement each other.

 # Features